 Showing Collections: 151 - 180 of 508

-This collection consists of two boxes containing newspaper and magazine clippings, brochures, newsletters, fundraising materials, and press releases relating to the Weisman Art Museum.
+This collection consists of newspaper and magazine clippings, brochures, newsletters, fundraising materials, and press releases relating to the Weisman Art Museum.
 The material is arranged chronologically in two parts: under the museum's current name (the Weisman Art Museum) and its older name (the University Art Gallery).
 Materials on the University Gallery and University Art Museum are filed with the earlier material.

 Includes various pamphlets, directories (1938-1981), clippings (1920-1986) and annual reports in a separate file from 1919-1975 (incomplete).

-Collection consists of newspaper clippings concerning the Women’s Occupational Bureau, miscellaneous publications produced by the Bureau, the Bureau's financial record book, a scrapbook newspaper clippings pertaining to the Women’s Week Exposition held in November 1934, and Minneapolis Women's Activities yearbooks produced by the Bureau.
+Collection consists of newspaper clippings concerning the Women’s Occupational Bureau, miscellaneous publications produced by the Bureau, the Bureau's financial record book, a scrapbook of newspaper clippings pertaining to the Women’s Week Exposition held in November 1934, and Minneapolis Women's Activities yearbooks produced by the Bureau.

-One box.
-Includes a brief history of the club and several newspaper clippings.
-Also included are programs for the years 1920-1923 and 1940-1944.
+Includes a brief history of the club, several newspaper clippings, and club programs spanning 1920-1923 and 1940-1944.

-The collection consists of one box containing miscellaneous materials such as programs, notices, newsletters and photographs largely pertaining to to McConnell's work with the Religious Public Relations Council, the Episcopal Church and St. Paul's Episcopal Church in Minneapolis.
+The collection consists of one box containing miscellaneous materials such as programs, notices, newsletters and photographs largely pertaining to McConnell's work with the Religious Public Relations Council, the Episcopal Church and St. Paul's Episcopal Church in Minneapolis.

 This collection contains newspaper articles related to William A. French, his designs, and businesses.
 One folder contains articles written about his residence in American Home magazine.
 There are photographs of the designer, his work, residences, business locations, and advertisements.